plforacle/heatwave-implementation/do-lakehouse/do-lakehouse.md

     <copy>select * from passenger_survey limit 5;</copy>
     ```

     a.
-Join the passenger_survey table with other table in the schema
+Join the passenger_survey table with another table in the schema

     ```bash
     <copy> select p.* , ps.* from passenger p